 You should also be aware that many new appliances are being manufactured with wireless chips (for the Internet of Things) whether you want them or not.
 So your new television is likely to have wifi capability.
 If you do not want that, you will need to access the settings and disable wifi.

-To reduce radiation from wifi in your home and work you can do the following:
+Ways to reduce radiation from wifi in your home and work :

 Some internet providers have built in WIFI hotspots in their routers.
 This means that others outside of your home can access this free wifi.
 People have reported that some providers will not disable this function.
 Be sure to find out if your provider does this.